McAllen Construction Pre-Treatment Services

 How Construction Pre-Treatment Actually Works

-Before your concrete slab gets poured, we treat every inch of soil that’ll be covered by concrete.
+Phase 1: Pre-Pour Soil Treatment Before your concrete slab gets poured, we treat every inch of soil that’ll be covered by concrete.
 This creates a chemical barrier in the ground that termites can’t detect.
-When they tunnel through treated soil looking for food, they pick up the product and either die or—more importantly—they carry it back to their colony and eliminate the entire population.
+When they tunnel through treated soil looking for food, they pick up the product and either die or — more importantly — carry it back to their colony and eliminate the entire population.

 What we treat: